emmac727/Sutherland/README.md

 And sings the tune without the words -
 And never stops - at all -
 And sweetest - in the Gale - is heard -

+hello this is a change made by ewmma